mikjo/bigitr/README.md

 Contributions which include modifications to the source code are requested to include appropriate tests for the changes.
-New or modified tests should cover all of the changed and affected code, maintaining 100% code coverage overall.
+New or modified tests should cover all of the changed and affected code, maintaining 100% unit test code coverage as well as 100% coverage of normal logic in story tests.

 License